Geringswalde: Economy

 Traditional occupations were agriculture, weaving of linen, legwear knitting, tannery, and brewing.
 A stream drove several watermills.
 Industrialisation in the 19th century brought large-scale furniture making and metalworking to the town.
 There were also a brickyard and a cigar factory.
 The brewery closed in the 1920s.

 After World War II until the early 1990s the economy of the town was dominated by tool making, furniture making and the production of hydraulic cylinders.
 Some smaller factories produced clothes, cosmetics, electronic circuits, animal fodder, and concrete parts.
 Most factories closed in the early 1990s, but the tradition of metalworking in particular is still continued by several small and medium-sized enterprises.
 A number of wind turbines has been erected on the heights surrounding the town since the 2000s.

 Sights

-The neogothic Martin Luther church of 1890 replaces a former romanesque church.
-The neo-baroque town hall was opened in 1905, the school house in neo-renaissance style in 1894.
+The neo-Gothic Martin Luther church of 1890 replaces a former Romanesque church.
+The neo-Baroque town hall was opened in 1905, the schoolhouse in neo-Renaissance style in 1894.
 An observation tower named after Frederick Augustus III of Saxony, situated north of the town, opened in 1907.

 A copy of the 1727 Saxon post milestone (Postmeilensäule) stands near the town centre.
 The original is kept in a museum in Rochlitz.

 A castle in the nearby forest was destroyed in the Middle Ages, only minuscule remains of its basement walls are left.

 The village church of Altgeringswalde houses a painted wooden altar which was made around 1510 and restored in 1994.